 The costing will transfer through the system automatically when the fruit costs change, so it doesn’t matter when the costs are added or how blended the wines have become.

-Tip: Clicking on any image will open it up in a new window at full size for you.
+Tip: Clicking on any image will open a pop up window of it at full size for you.

 We’ll start off by describing how you can add the costs at various stages in the system.